tinafletcher/tinafletcher.github.io/_posts/2021-7-11-Body-wash.md

 tag: plastic
 ---

 Finding a plastic-free replacement for body wash was a pretty easy one.
-Bar soap.
+Good old bar soap.

 This is a place where you could go pretty cheap (think Irish Spring), or go fancier and try out something local and hand made (which will cost more, of course).